TestNG Tutorial with Selenium

-It is an open source automated testing framework; where NG of TestNG means Next Generation.
-TestNG is similar to JUnit but it is much more powerful than JUnit but still it’s inspired by JUnit.
+It is an open-source automated testing framework; where NG of TestNG means Next Generation.
+TestNG is similar to JUnit but it is much more powerful than JUnit but still, it’s inspired by JUnit.
 It is designed to be better than JUnit, especially when testing integrated classes.
 Pay special thanks to Cedric Beust who is the creator of TestNG.

 This eliminates most of the limitations of the older framework.
-It provides developer the ability to write more flexible and powerful tests with help of easy annotations, grouping, sequencing & parametrizing.
+It provides the developer the ability to write more flexible and powerful tests with help of easy annotations, grouping, sequencing & parametrizing.

 TestNG Tutorial Topics

 Below is the list of topics which we are going to study in the next chapters of TestNg Tutorial:

 What is TestNG, its Benefits and different Annotations available in it?

 It is easy to install TestNG, as it comes as a plugin for Eclipse IDE.
 Prerequisite for installing TestNG is your Internet connection should be up & running during installation of this plugin.
 And Eclipse IDE should be installed in your computer.

 Hola, first test with using TestNg, get comfortable with it.
 How to run the test with TestNG and a sneak look at the TestNG Reports.

 In any project, you will end up in a place where you need to execute so many test cases on a run.
 Running a set of test cases together is call executing a Test Suite.
 Those test cases can be dependent on each other or may have to be executed in a certain order.
 TestNG gives us the capability to manage our test execution.

 Many annotations are available in TestNg which can be used to perform the action before and after test, test suite, etc. On top of that with @Test annotation, multiple properties can be used such as Groups & DependsOnMethod for various reasons.